 The boat is handed over ready fueled.
-The cost of the fuel is included in the hirer’s booking.
+The cost of the fuel is not included in the hirer’s booking, the customer will re-fill the fuel in the boat upon return, should the hirer fail to do so they will forfeit their fuel deposit.
 Whilst water supply and moorings on the canals are normally free of charge, any costs incurred are the responsibility of the Hirer.
 Where pump-outs are required to toilet tanks, the cost is the responsibility of the Hirer unless carried out at the company’s base.
 The gas bottles are also handed over ready filled with at least 1 of the bottles on board being full, any additional gas required is at the hirers expense.

 Pets are allowed on the boat but must be put on the booking form.
 All pets must be properly house trained or caged as appropriate, must not be left unattended, and must not be allowed on bedding or chairs.
 Pets are not covered under the company’s insurance policy and the Hirer shall be liable for the cost of any damage or extra cleaning required.
 The number of pets permitted per boat is entirely at the company’s discretion and enquiries should be made with the company as to the size, species and quantity of the animals proposed to accompany you aboard, the company will take into account space, and safety of all crew when determining the permissible number of animals permitted, the company’s decision on this is final and at the company’s absolute discretion.